 Moisture retention: We checked the food didn’t dry out before it had finished cooking.

 Additional features: Small features like a child lock or kitchen timer were appreciated, plus we looked at how well more prominent features such as grills and convection ovens performed.

 We blasted jacket potatoes to make sure they cooked through to the centre yet stayed moist at the edges.
 We defrosted chicken breasts, then went on to cook them, looking for a tender, juicy finish.
 Where applicable, we also grilled bacon and made cakes using the convection oven.

 Check out our guide on how to cook food in a microwave.

 For recipe inspiration, browse our microwave recipe collection.

 For more product picks, visit our reviews section.

-This review was written in April 2018.
+This review was last updated in August 2018.
 If you have any questions, suggestions for future reviews or spot anything that has changed in price or availability, please get in touch at firstname.lastname@example.org.